UT Center for Relativity, April 1978

 For about the past decade the Physics Department has had a priority of hiring in Cosmology.
 Matzner has published substantially in areas of cosmology, including the very early universe, higher dimensional theories and very early cosmology, inhomogeneous impediments to inflation, the quark-hadron transition and its observationally allowed inhomogeneity, cosmic nucleosynthesis, and the anisotropy of the microwave background, LIGO/Virgo and LISA as noted above.
 For a variety of reasons this effort has proven unsuccessful.
 In 2011, a renewed effort was launched.

-The Center for Relativity is still a dynamic entity, with frequent publications and continuing education of PhDs with interesting dissertations.
-But the Center very much needs a new hire in its area, and supports the idea that relativistic cosmology and astrophysics be represented at the University of Texas.
-The LIGO and Virgo detectors are at present being upgraded to their ultimate sensitivity.
+The Center for Relativity was a dynamic entity, with frequent publications and continuing education of PhDs with interesting dissertations.
+However the Center very much needed new faculy in its area.
+This was necessary to supports the idea that relativistic cosmology and astrophysics be represented at the University of Texas.
+The LIGO and Virgo detectors were being upgraded to their ultimate sensitivity.
 When their estimated rates of detections (signals from mergers involving neutron stars and/or black holes) are in the 1/week to 1/month range, dramatic new insights will be exposed.
 The Center for Relativity will be part of this discovery and the exploitation of this discovery, but theoretical insights and interpretations demand a community of collaborators.
 Hopefully a new faculty member familiar with the field of gravitational radiation will contribute strongly to the interpretation and understanding of this new and potentially very important view on the universe.

 Center for Relativity Photo Album